OpenLiberty/open-liberty-operator/docs/observability-deployment.md

 There are IBM provided Grafana dashboards that leverage the metrics tracked from the JVM provided information as well as the Open Liberty runtime.

 An Open Liberty server configured with MicroProfile Metrics 1.1 will be instrumented with the `mpMerics-1.1` feature in the server's `server.xml`.
-Similarly a MicroProfile Metrics 2.0  configured OpenLiberty server will be instrumented with the `mpMetrics-2.0` feature.
+Similarly a MicroProfile Metrics 2.0  configured Open Liberty server will be instrumented with the `mpMetrics-2.0` feature.
 Find the appropriate dashboards at: https://github.com/OpenLiberty/open-liberty-operator/deploy/dashboards/